crashdean/kickstarter-analysis/README.md

      The analysis for this assignment was ceated using existing data from the previous kickstarters.
 The data was filtered form serveral existing catagories.
-..*Projected Goals
+..*Projected Goals.
-..*Outcomes
+..*Outcomes.
-..*Launched Date
+..*Launched Date.
-..*Category & Subcategory
+..*Category & Subcategory.

 ### Analysis of Outcomes Based on Launch Date